scalazone/content/topics/foundations/strings.md

 write certain strings, such as a path on Windows, for example, `C:\Program Files\`.
 This would need to be written in Scala code as, `"C:\\Program Files\\"`.

 Finally, although a single-quote character, `'`, can be written directly into any string, it may _optionally_ be escaped with a backslash, as `\'`.
 This is because, in addition to String literals, Scala also provides syntax for `Char` literals, and maintains consistency between their escaping rules.
 This syntax uses single-quotes instead of double-quotes, and obviously can accommodate only a single character.

 Examples of `Char` literals are, `'a'`, `'\''`, `'"'`, `'\"'`, `'\b'`, `'π'` and `'\u03c0'`.
-Note that the double-quote in a charecter literal may be _optionally_ escaped, much like a single-quote in a string literal.
+Note that the double-quote in a character literal may be _optionally_ escaped, much like a single-quote in a string literal.

 Note that a one-character string literal, such as `"a"`, represents a different type of object to a character literal, such as `'a'`.

 ## Triple-quoted strings